agentrickard/domain/README.txt

 For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite_outbound().
-If you have not followed the instructions, you should see a warning at the top of the Admin > Build > Domains page.
+If you have not followed the instructions, you should see a warning at the top of the Admin > Structure > Domains page.

 In normal uses, such as the default home page, you want to restrict access